 - b.
 On the install server, open the /etc/ethers file in an editor.
 Add the address to the list. - c.
 Use the following command.
-This command changes to the Tools directory on the Solaris 10 11/06 CD image on the install server.
+This command changes to the Tools directory on the current Solaris release CD image on the install server.
 Then this command adds the client system to be installed from the network.